 You may be in a city, but not far away is an adrenaline experience just waiting to be had!

-Imagine the whole of Valencia surrounded by old medieval walls in the 14th-century when you stand at the foot at all that remains of them: the Torres de Serranos.
+Imagine the whole of Valencia surrounded by old medieval walls in the 14th century when you stand at the foot of all that remains of them: the Torres de Quart and the Torres de Serranos.

 Look up at these towering twin stone gates and climb to the top of them for city views.
 While you’re up there, imagine this being the city’s main exit for traders passing through to Barcelona and Northern Spain.

-Spend the day catching rays at La Malvarrosa Beach
+25. Spend the day at La Malvarrosa Beach

 Valencia has many unspoiled beaches along its impressive coastline so you are in no way short of places to sit down with your toes in the sand and chill.